LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Path-sums-in-binary-trees.md

 The multi recursive `paths` subroutine returns a list of all the complete paths in the tree.
 The tree is implemented as a hash in which each parent is the key of a `Pair`, and its children are the value of that `Pair`.
 I don't have much more to say about it, except that you should really take the time to read very carefully and understand this nice and beautiful gem.

-[Colin Crain](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-056/colin-crain/raku/ch-2.p6)'s submission starts with a long comment explaining the various ways he considered for implementing the binary tree.
+[Colin Crain](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-056/colin-crain/raku/ch-2.p6)'s submission starts (as quite commonly)  with a long comment explaining the various ways he considered for implementing the binary tree.
 Please follow the link, it is really an interesting reading.
-Anyway, Colin finally settled with an implementation of what I called "flat array" or binary-heap-like in my solutions.
+I think that Collin should really transform these detailed comments into blog posts, as they are really extremely interesting and informative (at least when the subject is so interesting).
+Anyway, back to the his comment, after a thorough discussion of various possibilities, Colin finally settled with an implementation of what I called "flat array" or binary-heap-like in my solutions.

 The main work is done in the recursive `sum_path` subroutine: